hoekma/redpop/src/demo/README.md

 1. In the publisher shell window or a new shell
 2. npm run demoReplay

-All of the messages in the Redis stream will replay and the results can be observed in the subscriber window.
+All of the messages in the Redis stream will replay and the results can be observed in the consumer window.

 Things to try:

 1. Edit the publisher file to publish more messages.
-2. Edit the subscriber's config to play with the batch size
+2. Edit the consumer's config to play with the batch size

-Note: the subscriber should be run in its own window as it continually listens for events.
+Note: the consumer should be run in its own window as it continually listens for events.
 Be sure to open a separate window to run the publisher and replay,